Audit & Beyond, AI/ML, Governance, Risk and Compliance, Cloud Security

 Industry leaders argue that this shift is essential not only to avoid legal penalties but to build sustainable, trustworthy AI systems that can drive long-term innovation.

-During a Audit+Beyond roundtable, other tech firms echoed the need for compliance readiness.
-Laura Thomas from Twilio stressed that while frameworks are essential, there must be room for responsible innovation.
 “If the regulations are too strict, they could curb innovation, which is exactly what we want to avoid.
-The key is finding the right balance—allowing companies to innovate while ensuring they are not cutting corners on compliance and security,” said Thomas
+The key is finding the right balance — allowing companies to innovate while ensuring they are not cutting corners on compliance and security,” said Thomas.

-Learning from Past Mistakes
+Learning from past mistakes

 Murphy’s comparison to cloud computing is apt.
-In the early days of cloud, companies rushed to adopt the technology without fully understanding how to manage security or cost, leading to what she called “cloud sprawl.”
+In the early days of cloud, companies rushed to adopt the technology without fully understanding how to manage security or cost, leading to what is called “cloud sprawl.”
 Organizations saw their infrastructure balloon out of control.

 “One year, they had 500 servers; the next, they had 1,500, and no one knew where the budget went,” she said.
 “AI is following the same pattern.
 Businesses are deploying it across departments without thinking about how to control it.
 The difference now is that with AI, we’re talking about systems making decisions autonomously, sometimes without human oversight.
 That’s a whole new ballgame.”

 Cody Scott, a senior analyst at Forrester, also likened the current wave of AI adoption to the early days of cloud technology, where companies rushed to deploy without considering the long-term implications.
-“We’ve seen this before—rapid adoption without the proper guardrails,” said Scott.
-“If we don’t establish clear governance frameworks now, we risk creating another sprawl of unmanageable systems that could compromise security and compliance.”

 The challenge isn’t just technological; it’s also regulatory, said Richard Marcus, chief information security officer at AuditBoard.
-He said the European Union’s AI Act, expected to come into force in 2025, will impose strict requirements on "high-risk" AI systems, mandating transparency, explainability, and rigorous testing.
+He said the European Union’s AI Act, expected to come into force in 2025, will impose strict requirements on "high-risk" AI systems, mandating transparency, explain-ability, and rigorous testing.

-Despite the clear signs from regulators, many companies still seem intent on deploying AI first and asking questions later.
-Obsidian’s Lee pointed out the contradictions.
-“Everyone’s excited about what AI can do—predictive analytics, customer personalization, fraud detection.
+“Everyone’s excited about what AI can do — predictive analytics, customer personalization, fraud detection.
 But no one wants to talk about what happens when the predictions are wrong, or the algorithms discriminate,” she said.

 “AI is great, but if you’re in finance and your AI just told a million people they’re unqualified for a loan because of biased training data, you’re going to wish you’d thought a little more about governance,” Lee said.